Know Theatre of Cincinnati: Explosive and Evocative Live Entertainment

 The 2009–2010 season began with Eric Vosmeier as Managing Artistic Director and featured Cincinnati's first professional production of both parts of Tony Kushner's Angels in America: A Gay Fantasia on National Themes.
 The production was recognized by the Acclaim Awards as Best Alternative Production and by the Cincinnati Entertainment Awards as Outstanding Play of the season.
 The 2009–2010 season also featured one of the highest selling productions in the company's history - Sideways Stories from Wayside School by John Olive and directed by Jason Ballweber of Four Humors Theater in Minneapolis, MN.

 At the start of the 2010–2011 season, Eric Vosmeier was named Producing Artistic Director.
 In 2010, Know Theatre launched the Jackson Street Market, a series of programs created to provide resources, foster collaborations, and to strengthen the local community of individual artists and independent arts organizations.
 Its goal is to retain artists in the city and create opportunities for them to make a living from their artistic endeavors.

 In 2011, construction was completed on a new marquee on the facade of Know Theatre's building funded by capital grants from The City of Cincinnati and The Greater Cincinnati Foundation.

 In 2012, the American Theatre Wing, founder of the Tony Awards, awarded Know Theatre their National Theatre Company Grant.

 Theatrical Playground

-In 2014 longtime scenic and lighting designer Andrew Hungerford was named Producing Artistic Director.
+In 2013, following a period of strategic planning, a leadership transition was announced, with longtime scenic and lighting designer Andrew Hungerford set to become Producing Artistic Director in 2014.

+In an expansion of the leadership team, Tamara Winters was hired as Associate Artistic Director in 2014.

-The theatre doubled the number of performances it offered in a season, increasing the number of MainStage shows and adding a SecondStage Series.
+In the coming seasons, the theatre doubled the number of performances it offered in a season, increasing the number of MainStage shows and adding a SecondStage Series.

+During this time, Know Theatre was an early innovator in live streaming of second stage productions.

+At the start of the Covid-19 pandemic, Know Theatre was one of the leading theatres to pivot to offering theatre at a distance, both on-line via livestream and video on demand and outdoors.

+Notably, this included the premiere of Theatre: A Love Story by Caridad Svich, produced in collaboration with local dance company Pones.

+In 2023 Hungerford and Winters announced that they would both be stepping down from their positions.

+Hungerford's final show as Producing Artistic Director was The Light Chasers, a science fiction rock musical based on the album Light Chasers by Cloud Cult with music and lyrics by Craig Minowa.

+Building Belonging Through Bold Theatre

-2024 brought a change of leadership, with Hungerford stepping down and Bridget Leak taking the reins as Producing Artistic Director.
+In 2024, Bridget Leak was named Producing Artistic Director.
 Bridget brings 20+ years of directorial and educational experience, including shows in The Cincinnati Fringe Festival.